 In games, we use pathfinding algorithms to make AIs navigate around complex game worlds.
 For example:

-- In a strategy game, for units to find the shortest path to a target location, accounting for paths that are blocked by obstacles.
+- In strategy games, units find the shortest path to a target location, accounting for paths blocked by obstacles.

-- In an RPG game, for NPCs to find their way to the player or to a quest location.
+- In RPG games, NPCs find their way to the player or to quest locations.

-- In a point-and-click adventure game, for the player to move their character around the game world by clicking on the screen.
+- In point-and-click adventure games, the player moves their character around the game world by clicking on the screen.

-- In a simulation game, for vehicles to drive automatically around the game world.
+- In simulation games, vehicles drive automatically around the game world.

 As mentioned above, Godot uses the AStar algorithm for pathfinding.
 The engine provides two classes to use it directly: